sugarlabs/GSoC/README.md

 [IRC](https://webchat.freenode.net) and
 [sugar-devel@](http://lists.sugarlabs.org/listinfo/sugar-devel)
 mailing list for communication.
-You can join our IRC channels and mailinig list to participate in the discussions and asking for help.
+You can join our IRC channels and mailing list to participate in the discussions and asking for help.

 ## How to Contribute